A new tomorrow for the National Gallery

 Developing the collection

 The development of our collection is also a key aim of the project.
-At present, the Gallery is home to a world renowned collection of great paintings, and it is our ambition to continue to develop and extend our collection.
+At present, the Gallery is home to a world-renowned collection of great paintings, and it is our ambition to continue to develop and extend our collection.

 For this, we require a new space that not only preserves and displays the artwork, but also elevates the visitor experience.
 By creating opportunities for unique programming, community engagement, national and international partnerships, this new chapter will redefine how art is experienced and celebrated.
+With this new physical and artistic expansion, we are reaffirming our commitment to the public.
+We will broaden our engagement with local, national and international visitors through enhanced displays, exhibitions, research, public programmes and educational initiatives.

 For the benefit of audiences everywhere, the National Gallery will be the one place in the world that presents the history of Western painting in a comprehensive and dynamic way, where the beauty and drama of extraordinary paintings is presented against the timeless and enduring backdrop of great architecture.
+The story of painting is a continuum – it reflects how artists and the societies in which they lived have responded to myth and religion, history and contemporary events, landscape and the human form, and to the tradition of art itself – and that is why it is necessary for the National Gallery to continue to evolve and extend the story it tells.

 Competition launch